 But as we all know, images might sell a recipe but a book has to be filled with achievable, mouth watering desserts that work.

 With such a comprehensive break up of chapters, you'll definitely find a recipe that grabs your attention.

 On my hit list to try are the S’mores Chocolate Cheesecake Bars, Chocolate Chip Streusel Muffins, Chile Chocolate Lava Cakes and the Ultra Flaky Chocolate Croissants (every baker has to master these just once!!)

-1. Line a 9inch (23cm) square baking pan with baking paper.
+- Line a 23cm (9-inch) square baking pan with baking paper.

-2. In a heavy based saucepan set over medium heat, add butter, sugar, apple cider vinegar and salt.
-On medium heat, stir continuously until the butterhas melted and sugar dissolved and bring to the boil.
-Place a candy thermometer into the saucepan and heat the mixture until it reaches 143C (290F), this can take approx 10 minutes.
+- In a heavy-based saucepan set over medium heat, add butter, sugar, apple cider vinegar and salt.
+On medium heat, stir continuously until the butter has melted and sugar dissolved and bring to the boil.
+Place a candy thermometer into the saucepan and heat the mixture until it reaches 140°C (290°F); this can take approx 10 minutes.

-3. Remove the saucepan from the heat and stir in the vanilla extract.
-Pour the toffee into the prpared baking pan and set aside for 10 minutes.
+- Remove the saucepan from the heat and stir in the vanilla extract.
+Pour the toffee into the prepared baking pan and set aside for 10 minutes.

 - Place the milk chocolate bar onto the toffee and wait for five or so minutes for the chocolate to gradually melt.
 Use an offset spatular to level the chocolate in the pan.
 Sprinkle the pecans onto the chocolate along with torn apple crisps if you are using them and set aside for 2 hours or so until the toffee sets and hardens.
 Once solid, lift the toffee out of the baking pan using the baking paper and break or chop the toffee into pieces.